cpp-red-lion/cpp-red-lion.github.io/blog/cpponsea2022/tripreport.md

 ### Lightning Talks

 A great way to end a full day of conference is to unwind with some entertaining & insightful short stories.
-The lineup of speakers signed up for this did not dissapoint.
+The lineup of speakers signed up for this did not disappoint.
 You'll have to check them out when the recordings are published.
 Here's the list as a teaser:

 ![](img/lightning_talks.jpeg)
 ![](img/lightning_talks_list.jpeg)